-We agree with EFRAG' comments that the new definition would broaden the scope of situations that could satisfy as a business.
+We agree with EFRAG' draft comments that the new definition would broaden the scope of situations that could satisfy as a business.
 Considering the narrow dividing line between the new definition of business and the definition of assets, we share EFRAG's concerns about the difference in accounting treatment between acquisitions of group of assets (IAS 16) and business combinations, which creates inconsistency in valuation basis (cost / fair value).
-(See response to EFRAG question 5).
 As mentioned in BC41, acquisitions of assets and businesses should be accounted for in the same way; we favour at cost, as it is the case under the current version of IFRS 3.
+We refer you to our comments in paragraph 5 of the covering letter.